fabianwilflingsederxxxl/techstack-tutorial/10-get-data-via-github/Readme.md

 # 10 - Add a new data source

-In this chapter, we will add a new data source to our application.
+In this chapter we will add a new data source to our application.
 This will function as the content for the developer portal.

 ## Create a new middleware

-The Middleware is in general a Proxy, that allows us to request our own Server (NodeJS application) which then sends a seperate request to the defined location.
+The Middleware is basically a Proxy that allows us to request our own Server (NodeJS application), which then sends a separate request to the defined location.
 This solves plenty Cross-Domain troubles and also allows us to add header information or manipulate the data that comes back from the server.

-This is something, that only happens on the Server, therefor we will place it in the `server` folder.
+This is something that only happens on the Server, therefore we will place it in the `server` folder.

 * **Create** a file named `server/middlewares/github/index.js`
 ```js